 Describe this person and say why he/she has been inspirational to you.

-A1: The four of us have mentioned Dad, Michael Faraday, Gordon Ramsay, and a cousin.
+A1: The four of us mentioned Dad, Michael Faraday, Gordon Ramsay, and a cousin.

-It is quite a coincidence that we all admire hard-working people.
+It is quite a coincidence that we all admired hard-working people.

-I talked about Gordon Ramsay, describing him as a chef who learned and worked real hard to become what he is now.
+I talked about Gordon Ramsay, describing him as a chef who learned and worked hard to become what he is now.

-He has a bad temper, yelling at cooks who failed handling the cooking tasks in the US TV series Hell's Kitchen.
+He has a bad temper, yelling at cooks who failed the cooking tasks in the US TV series Hell's Kitchen.

 But that's only because he really loves what he does and he is so enthusiastic about it.

-He inspires me to really love what I do and do my best.
+He inspires me to really love what I do and to do my best.

 Q2: Name a place in your country you would recommend others to visit.